gradle/gradle/design-docs/build-initialisation.md

 ## Integration test coverage

-* convert a multi-module maven project and run Gradle build with generated Gradle scripts
+* convert a multi-module Maven project and run Gradle build with generated Gradle scripts
-* convert a single-module maven project and run with Gradle.
+* convert a single-module Maven project and run with Gradle.
 * include a sad day case(s)

 ## Implementation approach